 Almost always the answer is no. No specific cause has ever been found for mouth ulcers, but the good news is that they cannot be caught of other people!
 There is no cure for mouth ulcers, and they will just heal up on their own normally after 5-7 days.

 The most important thing with any ulcer is to see your dentist if has not cleared up within two weeks of first noticing it.

 Halitosis (Bad breath) has more problems than just making you unpopular at parties.
 It can be a sign of chronic gum disease, dental cavities or more seriously poor digestion, kidney disease or diabetes.
-However the commonest cause is poor oral hygiene where plaque and debris is allowed to build up between the teeth.
-Rotting food perhaps with rotting gums create an unmistakable smell.
+However the commonest cause is poor oral hygiene where plaque and debris are allowed to build up between the teeth.
+Rotting food perhaps with rotting gums creates an unmistakable smell.
 Again the advice is to consult your dentist, as in most cases the problem can be solved.

-We hope that the above information is helpful, and encourages you to have regular check ups and seek advice if you need it.
-Modern research has also linked gum disease with an increased risk of heart disease , and more recently with low birth weight babies.
+We hope that the above information is helpful, and encourages you to have regular checkups and seek advice if you need it.
+Modern research has also linked gum disease with an increased risk of heart disease, and more recently with low birth weight babies.

 "The best dental practice in the North West by far!
 Staff are so friendly and really put you…”